What Is Margin In Forex Trading?

 Understanding Free Margin, Used Margin, and Margin Level

-Free margin refers to the amount of money in a trader's account that is available for opening new positions.
+Free margin refers to the amount of money in a trader's account for opening new positions.
 It is calculated by subtracting the used margin from the account equity.
-Used margin, on the other hand, is the amount of money that is currently being used as collateral for open positions.
+Used margin, on the other hand, refers to the amount of money currently being used as collateral for open positions.

 Margin level is an important metric that indicates the health of a trader's margin account.
 It is calculated by dividing the account equity by the used margin and multiplying the result by 100.
 A higher margin level indicates a healthier account, while a lower margin level signals that the account is at risk of a margin call.